 These tips provided by iPhone are quick, effective and personalized, and are worth trying before you move on to more fundamental suggestions.

-Free up space on iPhone: clear photo library
+Free up space on iPhone: How to delete all photos on iPhone

-One of the simplest ways to quickly free up space on iPhone is to delete photos you don’t need.
-For me, this was one of the most effective actions as I have a messy library with many duplicates and photos I plan to reassess and delete later on.
+One of the simplest ways to quickly free up space on iPhone is to delete photos from iPhone – the ones you don’t need.
+For me, this was one of the most effective measures as I have a messy library with many duplicates and photos I plan to delete “some tome later”.

-The problem with deleting photos on iPhone it may be toilsome to select them.
+The problem with deleting photos on iPhone is they are not easy to select.
 That’s why I cleared my iPhone library from PC using CopyTrans Photo.
 It allows you to:

-⭐ preview all images in a desktop interface;
+⭐ preview all images in a desktop environment;

 ⭐ export groups of photos to PC;